 As one of the most popular staple grains for nearly half of the world's population, rice is one of those meals you can easily pair with anything and eat anytime.
-But is it a good pre-workout meal?
+But is it a good meal for pre-workout?

-As a bodybuilder, I strive to have pre-workout meals that'll boost and sustain my energy before and during my workouts.
-I interviewed a dietician and fitness coach to determine if rice is one of those meals.
+As a certified personal trainer, I strive to have pre-workout meals that will boost and sustain my energy before and during my workouts.
+I interviewed a dietician while also testing it with 5 clients to determine if rice is one of those meals.

-Today I'll share the energy value of rice as a pre-workout meal and the great benefits of eating it before you hit the weights.
+Today I will share the energy value of rice as a meal for pre-workout and the great benefits of eating it before you hit the weights.